desduvauchelle/ai-juicing-juicebox/README.md

 # AI Juicebox

 A collection of local AI tools to get things done.
-If chat is useful but not enough, check out our other tools.
+Chat is useful but not enough, check out our other tools.
+I find it unfair that the big guys have tools and not the open source ones.
+This is an attempt to make a collection of tools that are useful and private.

 ## Features